Streetcars in Washington, D.C.: Other remnants

 Perhaps the most visible remnant of the streetcar system is the Metrobus system, run by the Washington Metropolitan Area Transit Authority (WMATA).
 On January 14, 1973, WMATA purchased DC Transit and the Washington, Virginia and Maryland Coach Company, then on February 4 added the AB&W Transit Company and WMA Transit Company.
 This unified all the bus companies in D.C.

-Many of today's WMATA's bus routes are only marginally changed from the streetcar lines they followed.
-For example, the No. 30 streetcar route that ran from Barney Circle to Friendship Heights is now the 30 bus line that runs from Anacostia through Barney Circle to Friendship Heights, and the No. 70 streetcar route to Brightwood is now the 70 bus that continues to run to Brightwood.
+Until 2025, many of WMATA's bus routes were only marginally changed from the streetcar lines they followed.
+For example, the No. 30 streetcar route that ran from Barney Circle to Friendship Heights was the 30 bus line that ran from Anacostia through Barney Circle to Friendship Heights, and the No. 70 streetcar route to Brightwood was the 70 bus that ran to Brightwood.

+On June 29, 2025, WMATA changed the names and routes of all bus lines in the system.
+They no longer reflect the historical streetcar line numbers, instead following a new letter and number pattern.

 Other remnants include the Potomac Electric Power Company, the electric portion of Washington Traction and Electric Company, which remains the D.C. area's primary electrical power company.
 Some streetcar-related manhole covers remain in use around town.
 Four tall lampposts for Capital Traction's overhead wires on the Connecticut Avenue bridge over Klingle Valley in Cleveland Park.
 The poles likely date to the bridge's construction in 1931.

 The National Capital Trolley Museum holds in its archives an extensive collection of various artifacts from Washington's streetcar systems.